 Like many manufacturing businesses in the United States, Glendale Mill struggled financially during the turn of the century and again during the Great Depression.
 World Wars I and II provided temporary production booms, but afterwards the textile industry in South Carolina diminished drastically.
 The most notable exception, of course, is Milliken & Company, also headquartered near Spartanburg.
 Milliken & Company remains a leader in fabrics and is considered to be among the most ethical companies in America.

 Glendale Mill changed ownership several more times but ultimately closed its doors in 1961.
-The mill burned on March 21, 2004, and all that remains are the ruins pictured here.
-Today the site serves as the Goodall Environmental Studies Center at nearby Wofford College.
-The center, seen in the second photo on the page, includes a garden and vineyard, a laboratory, a room that serves as a classroom and conference room, and an amphitheater (seen below).
+The mill’s edifice burned on March 21, 2004, and all that remains are the ruins pictured here.
+Today the site serves as a popular park ad also houses the Goodall Environmental Studies Center for nearby Wofford College.
+Known as Glendale Shoals Preserve, the park spreads across thirteen acres and features numerous activities for people to enjoy including picnic areas, a kayak and canoe launch, an amphitheater, and nature trails.

 Though the mill is gone, Glendale remains a populated community.
 To get a detailed history of the town, complete with plenty of great photos, please visit GlendaleSC.com.
-It is an excellent resource!
+It is an excellent resource.

 More Pictures of Glendale Mill

 Contributor Stacey Gardner, whose photo can be seen below, says: “I went to Glendale Mill with my daughter on a hot day in June.
 I loved this place, such a beautiful park, and the ruins of the mill are so amazing.”